Ws041/DeadLetterOffice_Day1/README.md

 DOWNLOAD TO PLAY DEMO HERE: https://ducktran.itch.io/dead-letter-office

 # About Game
 **Dead Letter Office** is a point-and-click documents-inspection style game about sorting through Republika's dead letters, reassigning names, and learning about the tales of people who are living under two nations at war.
+Players have to cross-reference ducments and fill in the name, nation, and province of the sender and the receiver. <br>
 Drag-and-drop documents to move them around.
 Press [Tab] to open and read letter.
 Click on various objects around the screen in order to check the accuracy of the letters. <br>
 <br>
 ![me](https://img.itch.zone/aW1hZ2UvMzY1ODMzNy8yMTc3MDA4Mi5naWY=/original/asj4d7.gif)